 Common grant assurance violations include, but are not limited to disputes involving the following:

-Grant Assurance 25 prohibits revenue generated at an airport from rents, concessions, landing fees, fuel fees, taxes, parking, passenger fees and the like from being diverted by an airport sponsor and used for off-airport uses.
+Grant Assurance 25 prohibits revenue generated at an airport from rents, concessions, landing fees, fuel fees, parking, passenger fees and the like from being diverted by an airport sponsor and used for off-airport uses.